unissey/sdk-ios/README.md

   }
 }
 ```
 The above samples use `StandAloneUnisseyView`.
 It's the easier and quicker way to use Unissey SDK.
-But, if you need more control, and especially if you have to interact with the underlying model , you can use `UnisseyView` with your own instance of `UnisseyViewModel`.
+But, if you need more controls, and especially if you have to interact with the underlying model , you can use `UnisseyView` with your own instance of `UnisseyViewModel`.

 # 3. Reference

 ## 3.1 StandAloneUnisseyView

-**constructor**
+This View is the easier way to use the Unissey SDK.
+It's normally enough for most use cases.
+See the samples above that demonstrate how to use it.

+### constructor
 ```swift
 public init(
         onVideoCapture: VideoCaptureCB? = nil,